chory-lab/bme590-fall-2025/README.md

 All of the relevant workshop documents can be found in the [workshops folder](./workshops).
 These Jupyter Notebook files contain all of the relevant information you will need for the exercises to work.
 If you have properly installed the **Jupyter Notebook** extension in VS Code, then these files should open no problem.

+---

+## Help Resources & Troubleshooting

+In this class, we encourage you to **try the above installation and run Pylabrobot locally** for several reasons:
+1. If you are targeting a career in software engineering, environment setup teaches a lot about how software works together on different operating systems, and running into issues is one of the best ways to learn one of the untaught challenges with software engineering.
+2. We would like as much of the class to be using **the same version of PLR and environment setup** to make troubleshooting easier.

-Alternatively, we provide [Google Colab versions](./colab_workshops) of every workshop in case you have issues with PLR installation.
+However, **if you have reached out to the TA and professor first**, we also provide [Google Colab versions](./colab_workshops) of every workshop in case you have issues with PLR installation.
 These Colab versions use a modified version of PLR that is compatible with colab and have not been as thoroughly tested as the ones in [workshops](./workshops).
 To use with Colab, simply:

 1. Download the `.ipynb` file for a given workshop.
 2. Navigate to [Google Colab](https://colab.research.google.com/)
 3. Navigate to **Upload -> Browse** and upload the workshop notebook.
 4. Follow instructions in the notebook to complete the workshop.

----

-## Help Resources

 If at any point in this process you run into troubles installing the requisite software, please follow the order of steps below: